loynin/SDCN-06-Extended-Kalman-Filter/README.md

 # Self-Driving Car Extended Kalman Filter -  Part 1
-Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation test
+Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation

 # Overview
-This project implement an Extended Kalman Filter in Self-driving car to track and predict the position of objects around the vehicle.
-In this object, the EKF system use two sensors data from RADAR and LIDAR measurement for processing EKF.
+This project implemented an Extended Kalman Filter in Self-driving car to track and predict the position of objects around the vehicle.
+In this project, the EKF system use two sensors data from RADAR and LIDAR measurement for processing EKF.
 This project used C++ as a programming language because it perform fast and can decrectly interact with the sensors hardware.

 # Prerequisites

-The project has the following dependencies (from Udacity's seed project):
+The project has the following dependencies:

 - cmake >= 3.5
 - make >= 4.1